Failure at Manchester United leaves Mourinho poised for revenge with Tottenham | Goal.com

 Paul Pogba was at the heart of Mourinho’s difficulties.
 The Frenchman spent some time on the treatment table when he was in charge, but he has played over 120 league games for United.

-Of those overseen by Mourinho, it is clear that his potential and ability was never properly harnessed.
-Ultimately that is the fault of the manager - Pogba managed to win the World Cup during the same period, after all, and was one of the French side’s best players.
+Of those overseen by the Portuguese, it is clear that his potential and ability was never properly harnessed.
+Ultimately that is the fault of the manager - Pogba managed to win the World Cup during the same period, after all, and was one of France's best players.

-For the club, there were the familiar but all too brief moments of brilliance.
+For United, there were the familiar but all too brief moments of brilliance.
 For all the money, headlines and agita that went with Pogba and Mourinho, ultimately the move was never justified.

 That has continued with Solskjaer.
-The current boss may talk up Pogba, but it feels increasingly as that is just a way to maintain harmony, to keep things civilised until he can be sold in January or next summer.
+The current boss may talk up Pogba, but it feels increasingly like this is just a way to maintain harmony, to keep things civilised until he can be sold in January or next summer.

 The Frenchman is currently out injured, and save for an impressive assist against Chelsea at the start of the season, he has done little else.